UnionOfRAD/site/README.md

 a fresh, modern and lean web entity that makes content around lithium easy to discover.

-It serves the naked DOMAIN, chat.DOMAIN and docs.DOMAIN.
-No database is needed to run the site.
+It serves the naked DOMAIN.
+A MySQL database is needed to run the site.

 ## Development